Conagra Brands Inc. (CAG) Shares Plummet Below 1-Year High - News Heater

 - +26.75 for the gross margin

 The net margin for Conagra Brands Inc. stands at +5.56.
+The total capital return value is set at 10.30, while invested capital returns managed to touch 4.13.
 Equity return is now at value 7.90, with 3.10 for asset returns.

+Based on Conagra Brands Inc. (CAG), the company’s capital structure generated 108.36 points at debt to equity in total, while total debt to capital is 52.01.
+Total debt to assets is 42.93, with long-term debt to equity ratio resting at 83.19.
+Finally, the long-term debt to capital ratio is 39.92.

 Conclusion

-In conclusion, Conagra Brands Inc. (CAG) has had a bad performance lately.
-Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
+To wrap up, the performance of Conagra Brands Inc. (CAG) has been bad in recent times.
+The stock has received a bullish of “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.